Car Buying Strategies

 Not only are there two different bed choices available for the Tacoma, there are also six different trim levels to choose from.
 The 2018 Toyota Tacoma comes in two base trims, the SR and the SR5.
 Further models enhance either off-roading capabilities, like the TRD and the TRD Off-Road, or enhance on-road riding, like the Limited and the TRD Pro.

-Reasons Not to Buy a 2018 Toyota Tacoma – The Cons
+Reasons You May Not Like the 2018 Toyota Tacoma – The Cons

 1. Base Engine Feels Underpowered